Email archiving (Verb): Keeping a read-only copy of every mail sent and received by your users in a digital vault.

 2. An infrequently accessed cloud store for historical mail data.

-By reducing the capacity required for the high performance live email storage, you would also reduce the volume of backups, which would naturally lead to cost compression since these storages and backups are quite expensive.
+By reducing the capacity required for the high performance live email storage, you would also reduce the volume of backups.
+This would naturally lead to cost compression since all this storage and backups are quite expensive.

 4. Data Security & Reliability

-By storing a copy of every mail sent and received by all users on cloud storage, you are achieving the most basic requirement of data security and reliability, which is to store an offsite copy of the data, accessible on-demand.
+Storing a copy of every mail sent and received by all users on cloud storage, provides the most basic requirement of data security and reliability.
+You are now able to store an offsite copy of the data, accessible on-demand.

-Do you have any more ideas or thoughts on how an on-premise email system can benefit from a cloud archiving solution?
+Do you have any more ideas or thoughts on the benefits of cloud archiving for on-premise email solutions?

 Please share them as below in comments, we would love to hear from you.